Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • Quality over quantity

-• Personalized experiences
+• Personalized guest experiences

 • Flexible options

-• Value-based pricing
+• Experience-based pricing

-Smart Venue Pricing Looks Like
+Smart Venue Pricing Looks Different

 • Peak Saturday: $25k minimum

-• Friday/Sunday: $20k minimum
+• Friday or Sunday: $20k minimum

-• Off-Peak: $15k minimum
+• Off-peak: $15k minimum

-Flexible Packages That Convert
+Flexible Offers That Convert

 • Micro-wedding offerings